observablehq/framework/docs/convert.md

 ### Block cells

-Consider a more elaborate block cell, here an abridged example of the typical D3 chart pattern (adapted from D3’s [_Bar chart_](https://observablehq.com/@d3/bar-chart/2) example):
+Block cells are typically used for more elaborate definitions.
+They are characterized by curly braces (`{…}`) and a return statement to indicate the cell’s value.
+Here is an abridged example of the typical D3 chart pattern (adapted from D3’s [_Bar chart_](https://observablehq.com/@d3/bar-chart/2)):

-Before:

 ```js run=false
 chart = {